 Drinking Water Can Help Protect Oral health, As Well

-Drinking plenty of water throughout each day is another surprisingly simple way to protect the smile.
+Drinking plenty of water throughout each day is another surprisingly simple way to prevent developing cavities.
 That is because water helps produce saliva, which limits bacteria’s ability to stick to and then calcify onto the surface of the teeth.
 The more saliva produced, the healthier teeth tend to be.

 This is actually why chronic dry mouth can be a dangerous condition.
 So if you notice your mouth feels dry no matter how much water you drink, it is important to speak with your dentist about what could be to blame (it is a common side effect of some prescription medications, for instance) and more importantly, what can be done to protect your smile.